Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 Exactly.

-And they have the historic memory of having to fight wars to liberate Bulgaria and Romania and the Balkans from the Muslim yoke.
+And they have the historic memory of having to fight wars to liberate Bulgaria and Romania and the Balkans from the Muslim yoke, which is something that the United States never actually helped with.

-The only time it intervened In that conflict was to help the Muslims in Bosnia and in Kosovo.
+The only time it intervened in that conflict was to help the Muslims in Bosnia and in Kosovo.

 So that kind of historic memory matters a little bit.

-That was that was a fun part.
+Yeah, that was a fun part.

 That was wonderful, wasn't it?

-Um it's it's been excellent for the Mediterranean, for Europe, etc.
+It's been excellent for the Mediterranean, for Europe, etc.

 But just in case you have any delusions about the ability of the Ukrainians to win the war, you just want to look at their regular recruitment style, which just involves snatching people from the streets and forcing them into vans.